KONARK TOURISM GUIDE

-Washed by the clear blue waters of the Bay of Bengal it really lives upto its name.
-‘Astranga’ literally means varied colours.
-55-kms from Konark, the sunset is a spectacular scene.
-It is a famous fishing harbour.
+Washed by the clear blue waters of the Bay of Bengal it really lives up to its name.
+‘Astranga’ literally means varied colors.
+55-km from Konark, the sunset is a spectacular scene.
+It is a famous fishing harbor.

-Pipli, close to Konark, is a centre for applique work.
+Pipli, close to Konark, is a center for applique work.